llecaroz/JOCheckboxTreeTable/README.md

 - Lorenzo Bigagli

 Warning:
-AbstractTreeTableModel.java, JTreeTable.java (renamed and modified here into JOCheckboxTreeTable), TreeTableModel.java, TreeTableModelAdapter.java stored in the name.lecaroz.java.swing.sun package, are under Sun Microsystems Copyright (1997, 1998) and were modified for supporting new features like contextual tooltips.
+JTreeTable.java (renamed and modified here into JOCheckboxTreeTable), TreeTableModelAdapter.java stored in the name.lecaroz.java.swing.sun package, are under Sun Microsystems Copyright (1997, 1998) and were modified for supporting new features like contextual tooltips.
 They were initially written by:
 - Philip Milne
 - Scott Violet